 Blown Away

 Steamy as usual; as all hell.
-The shower late afternoon had been brief and light, the window of the room needing to be opened in order to confirm the fall—like a timorous visitor lighting knocking on your door.
+The shower late afternoon had been brief and light, window of the room needing to be opened in order to confirm the fall—like a timorous visitor lighting knocking on your door.
 A hot night had been followed by hot day.
 At the Warnet the hour sit had cooled the sweat more or less; trooping back the tee was soon sticking again.
-Onward and upward nothing for it, quick time.
-The locals were slow, shuffling usually both young and old.
-Crossing Guillemard against the lights few were game, the three and four lane divided roads still daunting for many.
-On the bridge over the dirty river a drift of cool air seemed to have risen up though the concrete slabs from below.
-Had the afternoon fall provided something after all possibly, some movement of the water too.
-The entrance to the mall, City Plaza, lay another 20 - 25 meters off and the corner of the building screening the automatic glass doors.
+Onward and upward nothing else, quick time.
+The locals were slow, shuffling usually, both young and old.
+Crossing Guillemard against the lights few were game, the three & four lane divided roads still daunting for many.
+On the bridge over the dirty canal a drift of cool air seemed to have risen through the concrete slabs from below.
+Had the afternoon fall provided something after all, possibly; some movement of the water too.
+The entrance to the mall, City Plaza, lay another 20 - 25 meters off and the corner of the building screening the automatic doors.

 Sunday, May 5, 2019